AMIScript: Scripting¶

 SQL¶

-There are several reserved words that indicate an sql statement, including CREATE, SELECT, INSERT, DELETE, etc.
+There are several reserved words that indicate an SQL statement, including CREATE, SELECT, INSERT, DELETE, etc.

-Variables and templates can be used inside sql:
+Variables and templates can be used inside SQL:

-Table coercion works for Table cells to objects, Columns to Lists and Rows to maps.
+Table coercion works for Table cells to Objects, Columns to Lists and Rows to Maps.

 To query external data sources run the USE ds= ...
-EXECUTE command.
+EXECUTE

 To upload data to external data sources run the USE ds= ...
-INSERT command.
+INSERT

 Custom Methods¶